SamahAyman/IBEX-based-SoC/README.md

 ## Project Description:

-This is an SoC based on IBEX, a riscV based core, built for *Digital Design 2 Course @ AUC*, to be submitted and manufactured by *Google Shuttle*.
+This is an SoC based on IBEX, a riscV based core, manifactured for *Digital Design 2 Course @ AUC*, to be submitted and manufactured by *Google Shuttle*.

 It is designed entirely using open source EDA tools ...